-A "soft law" Stewardship Code was introduced in November 2016 applicable to institutional investors making investments in Danish listed companies, cf. question 1.2 above.
+The majority of the principles of the "soft law" Stewardship Code introduced in November 2016 applicable to institutional investors making investments in Danish listed companies has been incorporated as "hard law" by way of implementation of the Shareholders' Rights Directive (2007/36/EC), cf. question 1.2 above.